So you’re lucky enough to be spending three days in Mexico City? Nice one!

 Our founder and El Captian, Fergus has been lucky enough to travel to Mexico City (or DF as the locals call it) a number of times to source our authentic Mexican products.

 Here’s his suggested itinerary to make the most of your 3 days in Mexico City.
-We’ve made some suggestions for lunch and dinner, but if you don’t fancy them be sure to check out our list of the best restaurants in Mexico City.
+We’ve made some suggestions for lunch and dinner, but if you don’t fancy them, then be sure to check out our list of the best restaurants in Mexico City.

 Day One In Mexico City